(recent syllabi are avaliable to download at the bottom of this page)

 Domenic Vitiello and Catherine Brinkley (Penn Planning PhD alum), “The Hidden History of Food System Planning,” Journal of Planning History (2014).
 Honorable mention for best article in the journal, 2013-2015.

 Domenic Vitiello and Laura Wolf-Powers, “Growing Food to Grow Cities?
 The Potential of Agriculture for Local Economic Development in the Urban United States,” Community Development Journal (2014).

 Domenic Vitiello, “Infrastructure: Lifelines, Mobility, and Urban Development,” in Planning History Handbook, edited by Carola Hein (Routledge, 2017).

 Domenic Vitiello, Engineering Philadelphia: The Sellers Family and the Industrial Metropolis (Cornell University Press, 2013).

 Domenic Vitiello, “Monopolizing the Metropolis: Gilded Age Growth Machines and Power in American Urbanization,” Planning Perspectives (2013).
 Winner of the prize for best article in the journal, 2012-14.

 Degrees and Experience

 Ph.D. in History, University of Pennsylvania

-Domenic and his students have worked with numerous community organizations in the Philadelphia region and transnationally, helping design, implement, and evaluate programs and small enterprises with community development corporations, immigrant and refugee resettlement agencies, and food and urban agriculture organizations.
+Domenic and his students have worked with numerous community organizations in the Philadelphia region, southern Italy, and transnationally, helping design, implement, and evaluate programs and cooperative enterprises with community development corporations, migrant associations, immigrant and refugee resettlement agencies, and food and urban agriculture organizations.
 He has served on the boards of the African Cultural Alliance of North America, JUNTOS/Casa de los Soles, Philadelphia Orchard Project, Society for American City and Regional Planning History, and presently the International Planning History Society.
-Domenic is Review Editor for North America for the international planning history journal Planning Perspectives.
+Domenic is Editor for the Americas for the world's leading urban history journal Urban History.